 Namibia is also home to some of the world’s most iconic desert-adapted species, such as the hardy oryx, springbok, and the unique desert lions and elephants, which have evolved to survive in the harsh arid conditions of the Namib Desert and Kunene Region.

 Botswana’s Okavango Delta presents a more remote and exclusive experience.
-Known for its seasonal flooding, the delta transforms into a lush oasis during the dry season, attracting large herds of elephants, buffalo, and various predators.
-Botswana’s Chobe National Park is another prime location for viewing wildlife, particularly its massive elephant populations that criss-cross their way across the Chobe River.
-The water also attracts huge flocks of migrating birds.
+Known for its seasonal flooding, the delta transforms into a lush oasis during the dry season, attracting large herds of elephants, buffaloes, and various predators.
+Chobe National Park is another prime location for viewing wildlife, particularly its massive elephant populations that crisscross their way across the Chobe River.
+The water also attracts huge flocks of migrating birds during the wet season.

 Botswana’s unique water-based safaris and low-impact tourism policies emphasise preservation and seclusion, creating a more intimate connection with nature.